NeuronAddict/ansible-kali/README.md

 enabled_vpn: true # enable vpn at startup
 autologin: true # do not prompt login on lightdm
 no_screen_lock: true # disable lock screen (useful for vms with a complex password)
+local_domains: mydmz mydomain # domains to resolve with local dns (to work with vpn)
 ```

 ## vault